nbourdi/my-charts/chart1_creator/README.md

 # MICROSERVICE

-## Bar Plot Parser
+## Bar Plot Creator

-Parses the csv data for the Bar Plot chart-type while also performing checks for proper format.
-It represents a Kafka producer that sends the parsed data to the appropriate topic.
+Creates the plot for the Bar Plot chart-type.
+It creates a Python child-process that utilizes the Matplotlib library to plot the data and produces an svg string of the chart.
+The data is accessed through a group of Kafka consumers listening to the appropriate topic.